ganeti/ganeti/doc/design-network.rst

    enable Ganeti nodes to become more self-contained and be able to infer system configuration (e.g. /etc/network/interfaces content) from Ganeti configuration.
-This should make configuration of newly-added nodes a lot easier and less dependant on external tools/procedures.
+This should make configuration of newly-added nodes a lot easier and less dependent on external tools/procedures.

 c) Instance placement must explicitly take network availability in